Today's Articles

 Charles R. Patterson, Early Automotive Inventor, and Designer born

 Born on a Virginia plantation, Charles R. "Rich" Patterson was the son of Charles and Nancy Patterson.
 He gained his freedom by crossing the Allegheny Mountains, hiking through West Virginia, and crossing the Ohio River to reach Greenfield, OH, a station on the Underground Railroad.
 There, Patterson worked for the Dines and Simpson Carriage and Coach Makers Company.
 Later, in partnership with J.P.
-Lowe, he formed a company that became known for its expertly crafted horse-drawn carriages; soon, he bought out his partner and formed the highly successful C.R.
+Lowe, he formed a company known for its expertly crafted horse-drawn carriages; he soon bought out his partner and formed the highly successful C.R.
 Patterson and Sons Carriage Company.

 Charles R. Patterson was awarded patents for the following devices: a trill coupling (#364,849) in 1887, a furniture caster (#452,940) in 1891, and a vehicle dash (#803,356) in 1905.
 Clay Gordon patented a buggy top (#983,992) assigned to C.R.
 Patterson & Sons Co. (a co-partnership) in 1911, and Homer C. Reed patented a combination ladder assigned to F.D.
 Patterson in 1910.